-On the restart, Mittag began to pressure Johnny G for the top spot but Johnny was too strong and holds him off.
+On the restart, Mittag began to pressure Johnny G for the top spot but Johnny was too strong and held him off.
 CJ was able to get around Anderson to take 3rd on lap 6.
-CJ goes after Mittag, sticking the nose of his Toyota inside and the two went side-by-side, with CJ looking stronger.
-Mittag continued to lean on CJ and ends up flipping on his side in midair with contact in calamity corner and the jump just past the start/finish line.
+CJ went after Mittag, sticking the nose of his Toyota inside and the two went side-by-side, with CJ looking stronger.
+Mittag continued to lean on CJ and ended up flipping and in midair, made contact with CJ at calamity corner and the jump just past the start/finish line.
 Both machines got passed by the rest of the field.

 Johnny went on to pull off another win to got the weekend sweep of the Pro-4 class which was his 31st win at Crandon.
 CJ ended up 7th.

 A field of 27 Pro-2 and Pro-4 trucks were all set and ready for the annual cup race that puts the Pro-2’s and Pro-4’s on the track at the same time.
 The Pro-2’s got a 48 second head start on the Pro-4’s.
 Johnny got the holeshot with CJ in tow as the Pro-4’s took the green flag and began to chase down their 2-wheel drive counterparts.